• Home

 Observe if your newborn is frequently coughing when they feed.
 If they do so, consult your doctor since this may indicate a problem in their digestive tract or lungs.

-3. Not feeding
+3. Not Feeding

 Newborns tend to feed every three to four hours.
 If your baby is not feeding well or refuses to feed, it may be a sign of concern.
 Check if your baby is unable to suck correctly, has weak sucking, or is not able to drink enough milk.
 It is usual for babies to lose 10% of their birth weight in the first week, but they should regain it in about 10–11 days.
 If they are unable to do this, consult your doctor to discuss what might be the underlying problem for this weight loss.